Henry Royce: Partnership with Rolls

 The third Royce car had been sold to one of the other directors, Henry Edmunds.
-Edmunds was a friend of Charles Rolls who had a car showroom in London selling imported models and showed him his car and arranged the historic meeting between Rolls and Royce at the newly opened Midland Hotel, Manchester, on 4 May 1904.
+Edmunds was a friend of Charles Rolls who had a car showroom in London selling imported models and showed him his car and arranged the historic meeting between Rolls and Royce possibly at the newly opened Midland Hotel, but more likely at the Great Central Refreshment Rooms near Manchester London Road Station, on 4 May 1904.
 In spite of his preference for three- or four-cylinder cars, Rolls was impressed with the two-cylinder Royce 10.
 In an agreement reached on 23 December 1904 it was agreed that Royce would exclusively supply C.S.
 Rolls and Co with a 10 hp two-cylinder, with the range expanding to include 15 hp three-cylinder, 20 hp four-cylinder and 30hp six-cylinder models.
 All were to be as badged as Rolls-Royce, and were sold in framed chassis form for the customer to arrange his own body supplier, with London coachbuilder Barker & Co. recommended.

 From its establishment Rolls-Royce didn’t produce complete cars until the introduction of the Silver Dawn in 1949.
 Instead, they produced a framed chassis with engine, gearbox and transmission, to which a body was fitted by a variety of coachbuilding companies, including Barker & Co., Hooper, H. J. Mulliner & Co., Park Ward and James Young.